7 Facts from our Curology Review

 Review of Curology Cost and Subscription Plans

-After a 30-day trial period, patients can continue to receive superbottles on a monthly or bimonthly basis.
+After a 30-day trial period, patients can subsequently receive a customized box on a bi-monthly basis.

 How much is Curology?